Enshaedn/NADAC_Data/README.md

 ### Why did you think stat x was important?

 ### What do you wish the data had?
+Perhaps an extra column to filter the data in terms of 'type' or treatments.
+For example, getting the average cost for the entire dataset seems kind of meaningless, but if there was a column for aspirin, cough medicine, cancer medicine, etc then one could query based on the 'type' of medicine.
+What is the average cost of apsirin?
+What is the most expensive cancer medication?
+Most expensive generic vs brand cancer medication?

 ### What piece of information is the most important?
 Why?
 It is hard to know because I'm not familiar with the dataset nor the industry.